KamarajuKusumanchi/soofaloofa.github.io/content/posts/appengine/pipelines/asynchronous-pipelines.md

 Running the pipeline above will log the Callback URL to the console.
 By visiting that URL, the `callback` method will execute, completing your pipeline.
-You can refer to [EmailToContinue](https://github.com/GoogleCloudPlatform/appengine-pipelines/blob/master/python/src/pipeline/common.py) Pipeline in common pipelines for a more robust example.
+You can refer to the [EmailToContinue](https://github.com/GoogleCloudPlatform/appengine-pipelines/blob/master/python/src/pipeline/common.py) Pipeline for a more robust example.

 ## Callback Tasks